How to keep your child's sleep on track when they are sick.

 Sick kids are THE WORST!!
 It doesn’t matter if your child is a “good sleeper” or not, a sick kiddo is, well, sick and will have rough, tough nights.

-So, today, I have a few suggestions for you in case this happens.
+Lucky for you, however, I have carefully outlined some tips for you to navigate this as best as possible and to keep you (or get you back) on track.
 Hopefully this can help you push through an undoubtedly a trying situation and get you motivated to get back on track.

 How to keep your sick kiddo on track

-1 - First off, resist the temptation to bring baby into your bed.
-I know that when I am sick I don’t want to be anywhere else than my own bed – the thought of even our really comfortable guest room makes me cringe.
+1. Keep your kiddo in their own crib/bed.
+Resist the temptation to bring baby into your bed.
 Your baby wants to stay in their own comfortable and familiar space.
 So, keep them in their own room and bed - If you’re really concerned and want to be in the same room as them through the night, I suggest YOU GO to them!
 Get a camping/air mattress or a bunch of pillows and prepare to sleep on the floor (side note: I do NOT recommend that you have a full time bed in your child’s room, that sets the expectation that you will stay in their room whenever they want you to do so– don’t set that expectation!!).
 Keeping them in their own room with familiar sleeping conditions will be much less disruptive for them than moving them into your room and you don’t run the risk of them getting used to sleeping in your bed.

-2 - Second, do NOT give in to the temptation to start offering any sleep props that you might have recently taken away.
+2 - Don't fall back to old habits.
+Don't give in to the temptation to start offering any sleep props that you might have recently taken away.
+You can offer water, but don’t offer a feed if your child has been weaned over night.
 I know it’s tough, because obviously you want to offer them all the comfort you can while they’re feeling miserable, but you really don’t want to reintroduce those things they were dependent on prior to starting sleep training.
-It can be really confusing and is often even more difficult to break the association the second time around.
+It can be really confusing for your child and is often even more difficult to break the association the second time around.

-You should definitely go in and check on them more often, take care of any needs they might have, and even give them a little cuddle or a rocking session in order to comfort them.
+3. Check on them more often/shorten your wait time.
+You should definitely go in and check on your kiddo more often, take care of any needs they might have, and even give them a little cuddle or a rocking session in order to comfort them.

 Just be vigilant and be sure to put them back into bed before they fall back to sleep.
 Otherwise you run the risk of them developing those associations where falling asleep requires a rocking session or a cuddle, and then you’re back to square one.